bruchansky/pfootprint-nlp/README.md

 ![McCain social matters](https://github.com/Plural-thinktank/pfootprint/blob/master/images/Mccain-social.png)

 *John McCain’s topics that were related to social matters (2008 primaries debates).
-See full example here (coming soon).*
+See full example [here](https://medium.com/plural-world/is-the-american-project-a-social-or-economic-one-306615f1980f).*

 ![Sanders social matters](https://github.com/Plural-thinktank/pfootprint/blob/master/images/Sanders-social.png)

 *Bernie Sanders’ topics that were related to social matters (2016 primaries debates).
-See full example here (coming soon).*
+See full example [here](https://medium.com/plural-world/is-the-american-project-a-social-or-economic-one-306615f1980f).*

 This heuristic worked great to identify fundamental differences in how US presidential candidates understood a topic or addressed a problem.
 One of its benefits is that the relation between words have been defined at the GloVe level, we can thus compare texts that haven't necessary used the same terms to address a same issue.